Student Leadership

 Intercultural Organizations

-ASIA invites the Taylor community to grow in understanding of the diverse Asian cultures represented on TU’s campus.
-Lunar New Year Celebration, Ramen Nights, and Mooncake Festival are some of the events you are welcome to attend.
+ASIA invites the Taylor community to grow in understanding of all the Asian cultures represented on campus.
+Lunar New Year Celebration, Ramen Nights, and Asian Street Market are some events all are welcome to attend.

 Black Student Union (BSU)

 BSU explores and shares Africa-rooted cultures and their history.
 We celebrate the various cultures of the Black community in the US and abroad.
-BSU welcomes everyone interested in increasing their knowledge and building relationships within the African-American society.
-‘Woke Week’ is BSU's signature event of the year.
+BSU welcomes everyone interested in increasing their knowledge and building relationships within African American society.

 International Student Society (ISS)

 ISS fosters community among the international student body.
 Far from home, ISS helps international students find a sense of family and community.
-Through events like International Coffee House, ISS brings international students together to celebrate and explore the rich backgrounds represented on campus and have fun together through various programs and social activities.
+Through events like FRIceDAY and Badminton Night, ISS brings all students together to celebrate, explore the rich backgrounds on campus, and have fun together through various programs and social activities.

 Latino Student Union (LSU)

-LSU welcomes all students who identify themselves with Latino culture and/or have an interest in learning more about the diversity of the Latin world.
-LSU’s overarching goal is to create awareness of the Latin world through various campus events like Latino Heritage Week and Salsa Night.
+LSU welcomes all students interested in learning and experiencing more about the rich tapestry of the Latin world.
+LSU’s overarching goal is to create awareness of the Latin world through various campus events like Con La Familia and Salsa Tasting Night.

 Middle East Collegiate Association (MECA)